What you need to do to get your government stimulus check

 I DON’T USUALLY HAVE TO FILE TAXES.
 DO I STILL GET A PAYMENT?

-Yes.
-People who are not required to file a tax return — such as low-income tax payers, some senior citizens, Social Security recipients, some veterans and people with disabilities — will need to file a very simplified tax return to receive the economic impact payment.
-It provides the government basic details including a person’s filing status, number of dependents and direct-deposit bank information.
+But here is where it gets a little confusing.
+The IRS and Treasury said Monday that people who are not required to file a tax return — such as low-income tax payers, some senior citizens, Social Security recipients, some veterans and people with disabilities — will need to file an abbreviated tax return to receive the economic impact payment.
+It would provide the government basic details including a person’s filing status, number of dependents and direct-deposit bank information.

+However, the Treasury on Wednesday reversed course, saying that senior citizens, Social Security recipients and railroad retirees who are not typically required to file tax returns will not need to file a tax return to get the payment.

+Instead, payments will be automatically deposited into their bank accounts or sent by mail, however they typically receive their benefits.

 I HAVEN’T FILED MY 2018 OR 2019 TAXES.
 WILL I STILL GET A PAYMENT?